Ultrabenosaurus/ShortURL/README.md

 get_url($key)
 ```

 Ask the database for the full URL that matches the given key.
-If the key is found in the database, the corresponding URL is returned and a hit is registered for the key.
+If the key is found in the database, the corresponding URL is returned.

 ```php
 add_hit($key)